mjschultz/django-tastefulpy/docs/tutorial.rst

 Adding To The Api
 =================

-Tastypie ships with an :class:`~tastypie.api.Api` class, which lets you bind multiple :class:`Resources <tastypie.resources.Resource>` together to form a coherent API.
+Tastefulpy ships with an :class:`~tastefulpy.api.Api` class, which lets you bind multiple :class:`Resources <tastefulpy.resources.Resource>` together to form a coherent API.
 Adding it to the mix is simple.

 We'll go back to our URLconf (``urls.py``) and change it to match the